Islandora/documentation/docs/installation/docker/converting.md

 # Converting ISLE-DC to Site Template

-ISLE-DC is being deprecated in favour of using the Isle Site Template for Docker installs of Islandora.
 The following instructions explain how to convert your ISLE-DC site into the Site Template style of docker-compose.yml.

 ## Development Instructions